 A rowdy, freeform year of development followed.
 The expanded (but still small) Eidolon team huddled together at a private house in the Riverdale neighborhood of the Bronx, “chain smok[ing] and trad[ing] bad jokes.”2 Because of their intimacy, the team could constantly bounce ideas off each other and come up with characters and game ideas organically.
 The game was developed more-or-less on the fly from there.3

-(As a testament to their collaborative environment, one person, David Rosenbloom, received shared credit as writer, programming lead, game designer, creative director, project manager, and original music composer.)
+As a testament to their collaborative environment, one person, David Rosenbloom, received shared credit as writer, programming lead, game designer, creative director, project manager, and original music composer.
+(Blank says he was “responsible for managing developers” while she dealt with the big picture business strategy.
+For the record, she said “[it] was not important to [her] to be credited.”5)

 On top of all this, Eidolon had always planned to self-publish,1 a steep challenge for such an peculiar game meant for an atypical audience.
 The company pursued an aggressive retail marketing strategy based on eye-catching, over-the-top box art and highly visible placement on store shelves; Blank recalls seeing copies in a store window on Fifth Avenue in New York.3 To take some of the work off Eidolon’s shoulders,2 Blank courted companies like Broderbund before partnering with Electronic Arts to handle the game’s distribution.3